Compasses

 gyrocompass uses a gyroscope—a fast-spinning wheel, mounted on

-gimbals, that keeps spinning in the same direction whichever way you
+gimbals, that keeps rotating in the same direction whichever way you

 turn it.
 Gyrocompasses are better able to cope with the more "dynamic